 RPA is very forgiving of operating temperature.
 The reaction works optimally at a temperature of around 37-42˚C, which is lower than for other isothermal approaches, but will also work over a wide range of ambient temperatures.
-The dry-formulated RPA reagents exhibit excellent stability at ambient temperatures typically at least 12 months*.
+In the lyophilised format, RPA reagents exhibit excellent stability at ambient temperatures, typically at least 12 months*.
 Refrigeration for short-term transport is unnecessary.
 The lyophilized reagent pellet also involves a simple workflow that can be carried out without specialist training.

 RPA can be used to replace PCR in a wide variety of applications.
 End-users can easily design their own ultra-sensitive assays using their own primers.
 RPA technology can be adapted to a range of microfluidic, lateral flow and other devices, and by adding reverse transcriptase to the reaction mix RPA technology can also be used to amplify and detect RNA.